I did the brunt of the story telling, beginning with my visit to Marcus and my father’s intent to disinherit him.

 “I helped to kill a man today.”

 He paused, breath stirring the hair that had pulled free from my braid.
 “I’ll teach you how to do it in a more painful manner in case there’s a next time.”

 From the hard edge in his tone, he was dead serious.
 God, I loved him.
 Loved that instead of wanting to keep me dependent and weak, he wanted to help me get stronger, deadlier.
 What I’d decided earlier about unspoken words surged to the forefront of my mind.

 Several paces behind him, Henry grinned and gave me a nod of encouragement.

 John placed one last, deliberate kiss against my neck and then straightened, forcing me to tilt my head back to look up at him.
 His amber gaze was hard and steady.
 “I won’t stop until every one of the men from earlier are hunted down like dogs.”

 He loved me too.
 I saw it there, in his eyes.
 But more than that, I understood that to John, actions were everything.
 He might not say the words back to me.
 Maybe ever.
 Because what were words?
-Instead, he would set the world on fire to prove his love if I let him.
+Instead, he would cut a bloody swath through our enemies to prove his love if I let him.

 “I know,” I said, sinking my true meaning into the words.
 I know you love me.

 He heard my tone, saw the understanding in my gaze, and his icy demeanor began to melt.
 He glanced over his shoulder, toward Henry.
 “I need…”

 Henry nodded.
 “I know.
 Take your clothes off.”